Wisdom Teeth Removal Charlotte NC

 Non-Addictive Pain Management for Wisdom Tooth Removal

 While recovering from wisdom teeth surgery, our goal is for patients to be comfortable but also safe.
-That's why we offer patients a new pain management solution: Exparel, a non-opioid medication that helps control pain after wisdom teeth surgery.
-Exparel releases a local anesthetic at the site of the surgery, offering long-lasting pain relief with just a single dose.
-Exparel is non-addictive and many patients who get Exparel end up not needing to fill prescription medications.
+That's why we offer patients a new prescription medication and management solution: Exparel, a non-opioid medication that helps control pain after wisdom teeth surgery.
+Exparel releases a local anesthetic at the first extraction site because of the surgery, offering long-lasting pain relief with just a single dose.
+Exparel is non-addictive and many patients who get Exparel end up not needing prescription pain medication.

 Since every treatment plan is different, the exact cost of your wisdom teeth removal will be unique to you.
 The number of wisdom teeth extracted, the anesthesia selection, and the type of insurance will all factor into the final cost of wisdom teeth removal.